 As I briefly touched on earlier, all of the speakers in this series offer top of the line HPF control and flexibility in order to perfectly match with subs.
 The DJ can either choose one hundred and twenty HZ or one hundred HZ, depending on the type of sub they’re using with their speaker setup.
 The subs in this series also feature flexible settings that will allow users to find the perfect LPF and HPF for their sound.

 In the end, it’s clear the speakers feature a little more upper mid presence, as well as more of an airy top end.
-The Electro-Voice ZLX-12BT 12″ 1000W Bluetooth Powered Loudspeaker, which is available at a comparable price, offers a slightly warmer sound and has deeper low frequency an upper mid that’s slightly less edgy.
+The Electro-Voice ZLX-12BT 12″ 1000W Bluetooth Powered Loudspeaker, which is available at a comparable price, offers a slightly warmer sound and has a deeper low frequency an upper mid that’s slightly less edgy.

 Overall, the Yamaha speaker is the clear winner offering a better sound that’s more ear-friendly when at higher levels.